 The AFR Higher Education Awards are open to all Australian Higher Education institutions.

-All applications for the 2018 AFR Higher Education Awards must be made online via our application portal.
-Submissions are limited to 500 words (text only), and must clearly address the key selection criteria.
-The selection criteria is below.
+All applications for the 2019 AFR Higher Education Awards must be made online via our application portal.
+Submissions are limited to 500 words (text only) and must clearly address the key selection criteria.
+The selection criteria can be viewed HERE.

 You may also attach up to four A4 pages of supporting evidence (e.g., statistics, graphs, research or evaluation reports, photographs, press cuttings or testimonials) in PDF format, with relevant sections highlighted as need be.
 Please do not, however, rely on these supporting materials to make your case; they will not necessarily be considered unless your application is shortlisted.
 Please note that videos or PowerPoint presentations will NOT be accepted.